KaiHsiangHu/iNEXT.beta3D/README.md

     FDdistM
     </td>
     <td style="text-align: left;">
-    (required argument only for diversity = ‘FD’), a species pairwise distance matrix for all species in the pooled assemblage.
+    (required argument only for <code>diversity = ‘FD’</code>), a
+    species pairwise distance matrix for all species in the pooled assemblage.
     </td>
     </tr>
     <tr>